langtech-bsc/AnonymizationPipeline/README.md

 For a simpler deployment we include a Dockerfile that can be used to deploy the library and run the pipeline without the need of setting up a custom python environment.

 ## Build the Docker image
-To build the image simply run the following command int he directory that contains the Dockerfile
+To build the image simply run the following command in the directory that contains the Dockerfile
 ```bash
 docker build --tag anonymization .
 ```